 Q Paediatrics may be able to assist your child with urinary or faecal incontinence, including day time and night time wetting and faecal accidents and stains.

 Physiotherapy for these children may include simple strategies at home, behavioural toileting program, and education in relation to positioning and specific strengthening exercises.
 Exercise physiology may assist with exercised based interventions for a healthy bladder and bowel.

 This area of paediatric physiotherapy services covers many different conditions including cerebral palsy, spina bifida, down syndrome and acquired brain injury to name a few.
 When working with these patients and their families we aim to deliver family centred, goal directed physiotherapy to optimise development and participation within the family, school and community.

 Infant Postural Conditions

 Q Paediatrics can assist in the assessment and treatment of muscle and joint injuries.
-Being a children’s only clinic we understand the impact of growth and development on musculoskeletal injuries and will look at your child’s overall physical profile and how this relates to the injury rather than just looking at the injury in isolation.
+We understand the impact of growth and development on musculoskeletal injuries and will look at your child’s overall physical profile and how this relates to the injury and provide an age-appropriate rehabilitation.

 Children can develop a number of orthopaedic conditions or sustain an orthopaedic injury through their development.
-In some instances these conditions require conservative management which may involve physiotherapy intervention to minimise pain and strengthen particular muscles around the affected area.
-In some cases these children may require surgical management and physiotherapy may be necessary during the post-surgical rehabilitation.
+In some instances, these conditions require conservative management to minimise pain and strengthen muscles around the affected area.
+In some cases, these children may require surgical management and rehabilitation may be necessary post-surgery.

 Hard Core Kids®